Chapter Forty Jealousy

 “No, seriously, Al, what do you do for him?
 It’s not anything illegal, is it?”

 My frown turns wide-eyed.
 “Are you being ironic?
 Are you serious with that?
 When has a rich white boy not gotten into trouble?
 I mean, I cannot even believe you just said that.
 Who are you?
 It’s like you’ve become someone else.”
-I tack on a small smile in the end meant to relay humor then get up from behind my desk and computer going towards the bedroom.
+I tack on a small smile in the end meant to relay a humor I’m trying desperately to maintain then get up from behind my desk and computer going towards the bedroom.
 Stopping in between, turning towards her, softening my voice in concern: “Is it anything bad is all I’m asking.
 I don’t want you to get hurt.”

 Her shoulders sag as she stares at me with amusement and affection.
 “Why don’t you come with us?”

 “Come with us,” he whispers into my ear.
-I stifle the urge to lean back into him and release that which longs to escape.
+I stifle the urge to lean back into him and release that which longs to escape—the fear, the caution, the desire to just be.

 Turning I look up into his eyes.
 “You are a nuisance,” I tell him and he smiles—a crooked provocative one that makes me wanna commit violence.